oVirt/ovirt-engine-kerbldap-migration/README.md

 This package contains two tools:

 * Migration tool
-  a tool to duplicat legacy LDAP based profile (domain) into a new profile based on the new ldap provider.
+  a tool to duplicate legacy LDAP based profile (domain) into a new profile based on the new ldap provider.
   All users, groups and permissions are duplicated into the new profile.